danfuzz/samizdat/doc/samizdat-0.md

 #### `highletValue highlet <> . | ~.`

 Returns the payload data value (an arbitrary value) of the given highlet, if any.
-Returns no value if the given highlet is valueless.
+Returns void if the given highlet is valueless.

 <br><br>
 ### Primitive Library: Functions and Code